This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Services Offered: Combined Proofreading and Editing

 Combined Proofreading and Editing: They check for grammar, capitalization, punctuation, spelling, formatting, word choice, clarity, concision, logic, tone, and flow.
-They also give substantive feedback on topic development.
+They also give substantive feedback.

 | TAT | Price |